ppryanichek/100-days-of-code/log.md

 In IntelliJ IDEA it was much easier.

+### Day 42: November 25, Monday

+**Today`s Progress**:

+As a follow-up to last night, I figured out how to connect JDBC in VSCode using Maven, and dealt with some simple SQL queries.

+It takes a lot of time, even if it feels like you haven't done anything yet......

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)